Marci Guttenberg

 INVITATION ASSEMBLY

-Some invitations come assembled and some not.
+Some invitations come assembled, and some do not.
 Invitations with ribbons typically ship with the ribbons flat for you to complete.
 Rest assured that the beautiful results of individually tied bows are worth the effort.
 Assembly includes but is not limited to affixing layers, adding embellishments, folding, ties, etc. If your order comes unassembled, it will need assembly.
 Please consult with your invitation consultant for this additional service pricing if you would like to have them assemble on your behalf.

 TISSUE PAPER – A THING OF THE PAST?